MEDFAIR: Benchmarking Fairness for Medical Imaging: Additional Results

 \section{Additional Results}

 Table \ref{tab:selection_erm} are the results of ERM under different model selection strategies behind Figure \ref{fig:selection_ERM}.
 Table \ref{tab:id_all} presents in-distribution results of the maximum and minimum AUC, and the gap between them for all datasets, as well as their average ranks.
 Table \ref{tab:ood_all} presents out-of-distribution results.
 The highest maximum and minimum AUC values, and the smallest value of the performance gap are in bold.
-Mean values are reported.

-We also report the BCE, ECE, TPR @80 TNR, FPR, FNR and EqOdd (for binary attributes) of each subgroup for a complete evaluation in in-distribution setting in Table \ref{tab:other1} to \ref{tab:other3}, and out-of-distribution setting in Table \ref{tab:other_ood} and \ref{tab:other_ood2}.
+We also report the BCE, ECE, TPR @80 TNR, FPR, FNR and EqOdd (for binary attributes) of each subgroup for a complete evaluation in the in-distribution setting in Table \ref{tab:other1} to \ref{tab:other3}, and out-of-distribution setting in Table \ref{tab:other_ood} and \ref{tab:other_ood2}.